john-cd/rust_howto/bk/src/categories/development-tools_testing/property_based_testing.md

 Property-based testing involves defining properties that your code should satisfy for a wide range of input values.
 You describe the general behavior of the program, and the testing framework generates random inputs to check if the properties hold true.
 Example:

-Suppose you have a sorting function.
+Suppose you have a [sorting][p-sorting] function.
 A property you could test is that the output list should have the same length as the input list, and the elements should be in an increasing order.

 Consider using: